agontard/coq-hol-light-real-with-N/README.md

 **How to contribute?**

-You can easily contribute by proving the correctness of more mappings in Coq:
+You can easily contribute by proving the correctness of more mappings in Rocq:

 - Look in [terms.v](https://github.com/Deducteam/coq-hol-light-real-with-N/blob/main/terms.v) for the definition of a function symbol, say f, that you want to replace; note that it is followed by a lemma f_DEF stating what f is equal to.